QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

 The UART clock is derived from C11 using a fractional divider, so C11 has no really strict constraints, and can take (almost) any value for achieving 115200 baud.

-:code:`TODO, add preferred frequencies to keep baud error at 115200 minimal`
+:code:`TODO add calculations/preferred frequencies for least error in baud, if any`

 I2C0
 ^^^^